-Celebrity Cruises are known for their good food and beautiful ships – show me a person who doesn’t appreciate the Lawn Deck found onboard the Solstice class ships.
-Celebrity have been known for healthy options too, especially in the Aqua Class restaurant BLU, and for having a separate vegetarian menu for guests.
-Yet feedback from fellow vegan cruisers hasn’t always been most encouraging.
-In fact, my own 2017 day visit to Eclipse and the meal served in the MDR left a lot to hope for.
-But things are changing for vegans onboard Celebrity Cruises fleet.
+This post was originally shared at the start of January with much excitement on my behalf.
+Celebrity Cruises are known for their good food and beautiful ships – but they haven’t always had the best reputation for catering for vegan guests.
+Certainly my one experience left a lot to be desired.
+But we are drawn to their beautiful ships – show me a person who doesn’t appreciate the Lawn Deck found onboard the Solstice class ships.
+Celebrity are also known for healthy options too, especially in the Aqua Class restaurant BLU, and for having a separate vegetarian menu for guests.
+But things appeared to be changing for vegans onboard Celebrity Cruises fleet.
 Health And Travel Guide first reported on the vegan options in early 2018.
-I am pleased to share with you a guest post review from a fellow vegan cruiser, the lovely Lisa.
-She sailed vegan onboard Celebrity Equinox in the summer of 2018 and shares her experience with us.
-I am so encouraged by these changes and vegan options she had, and I think you will be too.
-See the Celebrity Cruises vegan menu she was offered onboard the Celebrity Equinox – Lisa has kindly given us photos of the dishes too.
+I was pleased to share with you a guest post review from a fellow vegan cruiser, the lovely Lisa.
+She sailed vegan onboard Celebrity Equinox in the summer of 2018 and she kindly shared her experience with us.
+With great photo evidence of both menus and the dishes she was served in 2018.

 “Hi there, my name is Lisa.
 I’m from beautiful Northern California and have been eating Vegan/plant-based for 9 months.
 Since, I have been on two cruises, my latest being on the Celebrity Equinox, sailing from Miami, FL to the Caribbean Islands.